Aswin-Manoj/HostMDTest/README.md

 ## Introduction
 My Name is Aswin Manoj.
 I am currently doing my majors in computer science at the Universtiy Of Manitoba.
-My Favourite animal is a cat
-I want to adopt a cat after I graduate.
+My Favourite animal is a cat and I want to adopt two after I graduate.

 ## My Hobbies
 I love to play Indie and Story themed video games.